klausbreyer/v01.io/content/pages/consulting/index.md

 date: 2022-12-21
 ---

-# Consulting

-As a highly experienced consultant and interim CTO, I excel at providing strategic guidance and technical expertise to help businesses achieve their goals.
+As a highly experienced consultant and CTO, I excel at providing strategic guidance and technical expertise to help businesses achieve their goals.
 With a focus on prototyping foundations that optimize through iterative improvement and close collaboration with management, I have a proven track record of success in building and refining products and business models.

 {{< figure src="venn.png" class="half center" >}}